sockeqwe/mosby/first-app.md

 This external `ViewState` class pulls the complexity and responsibility of restoring the view's state out from the Activity code into an separated class.
 It's also easier to write unit tests for a `ViewState` class  than for an `Activity` class: Since you can assume that Mosby works correctly and saves and restores your ViewState properly you basically just have to test if `ViewState.apply()` works as expected and invokes the corresponding View methods correctly.

 ## ViewState Delegate
-In the [MVP fundamentals page]({{ site.baseurl }}/mvp/) we have already said that Mosby uses delegation and composition to allow you to bring Mosbys MVP functionality into any Activity, Fragment or ViewGroup.
-Guess what, there is also a delegate to include MVP + ViewState in any Activity, Fragment or ViewGroup as well:
+In the [introduction to MVP page]({{ site.baseurl }}/mvp/) we have already said that Mosby uses delegation and composition to allow you to include Mosbys MVP functionality into any Activity, Fragment or ViewGroup.
+There is also a delegate to include MVP + ViewState in any Activity, Fragment or ViewGroup.

- - `MvpViewStateDelegateCallback`: This interface extends from `MvpDelegateCallback` and defines  ViewState related methods you have to implement like `createViewState()`.
+- `MvpViewStateDelegateCallback`: This interface extends from `MvpDelegateCallback` and defines the method you have to implement like `createViewState()`.
- - `ActivityMvpViewStateDelegateImpl`: This delegate is an extension of `ActivityMvpDelegateImpl`.
-You have to call the delegates method from the corresponding activity lifecycle method.
-Furthermore your custom activit has to implement `MvpViewStateDelegateCallback` and use a `ActivityMvpViewStateDelegateImpl` like this:
+ - `ActivityMvpViewStateDelegateImpl`: This delegate is an extension of `ActivityMvpDelegateImpl` and works exactly the same way as shown in the previous code snippet: you have to call the delegates method from the corresponding activity lifecycle method.
+Like shown above your custom activity has to implement `MvpViewStateDelegateCallback` and use a `ActivityMvpViewStateDelegateImpl` instead of the non ViewState related ones:
  {% highlight java %}
  public abstract class MyViewStateActivity extends Activity implements MvpViewStateDelegateCallback<> {

    protected ActivityMvpDelegate mvpDelegate = new ActivityMvpViewStateDelegateImpl(this);

+   // The rest is still the same as shown above without ViewState support

    @Override protected void onCreate(Bundle savedInstanceState) {
      super.onCreate(savedInstanceState);